zendesk/maxwell/docs/docs/bootstrapping.md

---port PORT                                   | mysql port --database DATABASE                           | mysql database containing the table to bootstrap --table TABLE                                 | mysql table to bootstrap
+--port PORT                                   | mysql port --database DATABASE                           | mysql database containing the table to bootstrap --table TABLE                                 | mysql table to bootstrap --where WHERE_CLAUSE                          | where clause to restrict the rows bootstrapped from the specified table

 ### Using the maxwell.bootstrap table
 ***